Opinion

 Hear our experts’ take on the latest developments and trending topics

-From time immemorial, humanity has wrestled with the problem of multiple ownership in a single asset.
+The issue of multiple ownership in a single asset has been around for a long time.
 One of the most successful solutions has been share ownership in a company, which works well for manufacturing, service, and many other types of enterprise.
 Real estate has also seen a similar kind of solution: joint ownership, where a property is divided into privately owned units and collectively owned common areas.
 There have been two main methods used to achieve this.
 First, freehold ownership is established over buildings and land, followed by the creation of multiple tenancies or strata titles to allow ownership of parts of the property.

 Regardless of the legal structure adopted, the key real estate issue of who maintains the common areas of the property on behalf of the freehold, leasehold, or strata owners remains.
 The rapid creation of new multi-owner developments over recent decades has reinforced the importance of this problem, and in turn, resulted in the creation of OAs throughout the Gulf.